• Skip to primary navigation

 Jump to Recipe Video

-Savory, fluffy fried rice with scrambled eggs, mixed vegetables and aromatics - made in one-pan!
-This quick and easy vegetable fried rice recipe is delicious - ready in just 15 minutes!
-Better-than-takeout, family-friendly and budget-friendly.
+Savory, fluffy fried rice with eggs, mixed vegetables, and aromatics.
+This quick and easy vegetable fried rice recipe uses simple ingredients and it's ready in 15 minutes!
+A family-friendly, budget-friendly meal that's great for busy weeknights and better-than-takeout.

 vegetable fried rice